-If the Input folder is not empty, selecting a station from the drop-down list will automatically initiate the computation of correlation coefficients between the data of the selected station and all of the remaining stations (herein called the neighboring stations), as well as horizontal distances and elevation differences.
-In addition, information about the number of missing values in the data of the selected weather station are also computed.
+If the Input binder is not empty, selecting a station from the drop-down list will automatically initiate the computation of correlation coefficients between the data of the selected station and all of the remaining stations (herein called the neighboring stations) for the entire specified period, as well as horizontal distance and elevation differences.
+In addition, information about the number of missing values in the dataset of the selected weather station is also computed.
 The results are displayed in the view panel located on the right side of the interface.
 Correlation coefficients that fall below a value of 0.7 are displayed in red in the table.
 This is only meant as guidance for the user and has no impact on the gap filling procedure.

-The process to fill the gaps in the data of the selected weather station can be launched by clicking the button Fill located at the bottom of the left side panel of the interface.
-Each missing value is estimated with a multiple linear regression (MLR) model generated with the synchronous weather time series of the selected and neighboring stations.
-The routine uses the data from the neighboring stations that are best correlated with the data of the selected station, up to the maximum number of stations defined by the user.
-For example, in Figure 3.3, the program would use the neighboring stations with the best correlation coefficient values up to a maximum of 4 stations.
-If for a given date all the neighboring stations have missing data synchronously with the selected station, a NaN value is kept in the dataset at this particular time.
+The process used to fill the gaps in the selected weather station datasets can be launched by clicking the Fill button located at the bottom, on the left side panel of the interface.
+Each missing value is estimated with a multiple linear regression (MLR) model generated with the synchronous weather time-series of the selected and neighboring stations.
+The routine uses data from the neighboring stations that are best correlated with the data of the selected station, up to the maximum number of stations defined by the user.
+For example, in Figure 3.3, the program would use neighboring stations with the best correlation coefficient values up to a maximum of 4 stations.
+If for a given date, all the neighboring stations have missing data synchronously with the selected station, a “NaN” value is kept in the dataset at this particular date.